Chris Aldridge.

 But considering people like Plato and Sokrates, I think it began much sooner than that.
 Those men clearly believed in the Greek Gods but were also philosophers and not necessarily mythologists.
 They wrote about people's experiences with the Gods instead of taking written myths and saying, "Here's the 100% truth."

-Hellenic religion can be hard to understand, but if you ever manage to grasp the core, it'll make perfect sense to you.
+Hellenic religion can be hard to understand, but once you manage to grasp the core, it'll make perfect sense to you.

 In the Goodness of the Gods, I'll see you at the next Herm down the road.